Visit Rancho Cordova

 Learn more about each of these free things to do below:

-Learn about Gold Rush and pioneer history at the Folsom Historic District, just Northeast of Rancho Cordova.
+Learn about the Gold Rush and pioneer history at the Folsom Historic District, just Northeast of Rancho Cordova.
 Folsom’s picturesque streets will transport you to a bygone era.
 Be sure to take your little ones to Pioneer Village to see how miners and pioneers lived.
 Kids can explore a real Southern Pacific Railroad caboose and try their hands at panning for gold!
-Look for seasonal events including a Farmer’s Market every Saturday.
+Look for seasonal events, including a Farmer’s Market every Saturday.

 View this post on Instagram